Chattampi Swamikal: Vedadikara Nirupanam

 Vedadikara Nirupanam is considered as one of his greatest works.
 It refuted the baseless customs and rules that existed in Kerala.
 For the first time in the region's history the work questioned the monopolisation of Vedas, sciences and education by a minority.
 While Nitya Chaitanya Yathi read it to his Master Nataraja Guru, the Master told that 'The words of the book are true like fire and it was to be considered our luck that these papers have not got burned'.
+Vedadikara Nirupanam’s intervention into knowledge practices anticipates contemporary Open Knowledge and Open Science not merely as distributive reforms as we generally consider it but as critiques of epistemic enclosure.
+Vedadikara Nirupanam challenges regimes of knowledge grounded in hierarchy, sacred authority, and colonial mediation, exposing how exclusion operates through language, ritual, and institutional privilege.
+Yet Swamikal moves beyond modern openness frameworks by locating access at the level of epistemic agency rather than circulation alone.
+Through the deliberate displacement of classical languages by the vernacular and the re-situating of philosophy within everyday life, Swamikal articulates a de-colonial ethic of intelligibility.
+Openness, in this formulation, emerges as a practice of epistemic justice - one that destabilizes inherited orders of authorization and reconfigures knowledge as a shared, emancipatory horizon rather than a regulated resource.

 Works on Vedanta

 Swami wrote many guides and commentaries on Vedanta for the common man.
 Notable among them is Advaita Chinthapaddhathi (1949), an introductory manual on practical Advaita. written in simple language to enable ordinary people without knowledge of Sanskrit to learn Vedanta.
 The book describes the 'Trigunas', 'Trimurthees', 'Jivatmas', 'Panchabhutas', 'sukshma', 'sthula', 'Sarirotpatti', 'Dasagunas' 'Prapancholpatti', 'Tatvamasi' and related Vedic concepts.

 Works on Christianity

 Christumatha Nirupanam contains two books – the Christumatha Saram (meaning Cream of Christianity) and Christumatha Nirupanam.
 The Christumatha Saram is his summary of what Christianity is, in accordance with the classical Indian Purva paksha tradition.
 In Christumatha Chedanam, he criticises various tenets of Christianity which goes against the teachings of Christ.
 Relying on the Bible itself he disapproves the arguments supporting conversion presented by the missionaries.